rama-oi/nixos-config/README.md

 ### Themes

-Because there were a lot of styles from different modules (like Waybar and Wofi) having a global theme would save me some time and I didn't have to define variables in CSS anymore (which is less lines of the final code).
+Because there are a lot of styles shared between different modules, like Waybar and Wofi, having a global theme saves me some time.
+I don't have to define the same colors in multiple places, which also keeps the configuration shorter.

 ```nix
 themes = {